-This interactive presentation contains the latest oil & gas production data from 19,876 horizontal wells in the Eagle Ford region (TRRC districts 1-4), that started producing since 2010, through November 2017.
+This interactive presentation contains the latest oil & gas production data from all 22,019 horizontal wells in the Eagle Ford region, that started producing since 2008, through November.

 The ‘Advanced Insights’ presentation is displayed below: